llvm/llvm-project/llvm/docs/CommandGuide/llvm-objdump.rst

 .. option:: --no-print-imm-hex

-  Do not use hex format for immediate values in disassembly output (default).
+  Do not use hex format for immediate values in disassembly output.

 .. option:: --no-show-raw-insn